AhmadZafarKhan/bash-scripts/README.md

 # bash-scripts
-Just a bash script to test on the entire validation set for YOLO.
+A bash script to test a whole validation set for YOLO.